How indexing works in SmartStore

 In the case of an indexer cluster, when a bucket rolls to warm, the source peer uploads the bucket to remote storage.
-The source peer continues to retain its bucket copy in local cache until, in due course, the cache manager evicts it.
+The source peer continues to retain its bucket copy in local cache until, in due course, the cache manager evicts the copy.

 During the upload process, if the target peers do not hear from the source peer within five minutes, they query the remote storage to learn whether the bucket was uploaded.
 If it wasn't uploaded by the source peer, one of the target peers then uploads it.

-The target peers retain metadata for the bucket, so that the cluster has enough copies of the bucket, in the form of its metadata, to match the replication factor.
-When the source peer's copy of the bucket eventually gets evicted, the source peer, too, retains the bucket metadata.
+When a bucket copy does get evicted from a peer's local cache, the peer retains metadata for the bucket, so that the cluster has enough copies of the bucket, in the form of its metadata, to match the replication factor.

 In addition to retaining metadata information for the bucket, the source peer continues to retain the primary designation for the bucket.
 The peer with primary designation fetches the bucket from remote storage when the bucket is needed for a search.